Home

 Michel de Montaigne

-Quote of Michel de Montaigne - Virtue will not be followed but...
+Quote of Michel de Montaigne: Virtue will not be followed but...

 Biography - Michel de Montaigne:

 Michel Eyquem de Montaigne is a French Renaissance writer and philosopher.
+He is best known for his Essays, in which he explores human nature, wisdom, and tolerance through personal reflections and skeptical maxims.

 Born: 1533 - Died: 1592